Home

 Overview

-The MedNautilus Submarine System is a regional submarine cable spanning approximately 7,000 kilometres across the eastern Mediterranean.
-It connects Cyprus, Greece, Israel, Italy, and Turkey, serving a corridor that links southern Europe with the Levant and Anatolia.
-The system is owned and operated by Sparkle, the international carrier subsidiary of Telecom Italia.
+The MedNautilus Submarine System is a submarine telecommunications cable spanning approximately 7,000 kilometers across the eastern Mediterranean.
+Operational since 2001, it connects five countries: Cyprus, Greece, Israel, Italy, and Turkey.
+This system serves as a critical link between southern Europe, the Levant, and Anatolia, facilitating data transmission and international connectivity in the region.
+Owned and operated by Sparkle, the international carrier division of Telecom Italia, the cable remains an important infrastructure asset for regional and global communications.

 Route and Landings